 Industry opportunities from the Cairns Convention Centre upgrade

-The Cairns Convention Centre project is being built by locals for locals, with flow on benefits for the region.
+The Cairns Convention Centre project was built by locals for locals, with flow-on benefits for the region.

 Ensuring we Buy Queensland first

 Our Buy Queensland policy aims to back Queensland by putting Queenslanders jobs front and centre.
 Under the policy, we are required to conduct a local benefits test to tenders for all significant procurement activities and major projects greater than $100 million.